eliasnogueira/public-speaking/README.md

 4 in total

 My small contributions to open source projects.
-All my projects on GitHub are open-sourced too.
+All my projects on GitHub are open-sourced, too.

 | Project | Link |
 |---------|------|